EVERYPLANET/Ceres/README.md

 Mr.Wizz88: Oak and Pine tree assets.

 ## Platforms
 This pack is currently developed on and **for Bukkit platforms**.
+Only support minecraft version is 1.17 and most likely will not support older versions.
 In future I hope to have a seperate branch for a fabric pack that better utilizes Terra's capabilities.

 ## Pack Options
 There are currently two packs (large and normal).
 The large pack runs from -512 to 512 and will contain extra underground features, this pack will not work in normal height worlds.
 The normal pack runs in a standard 1.17 world height and will not contains extra underground features due to space limitations.